The ‘What Can I Do?’ Series

 Name.
 Identify what is really happening.
 Not the overt conflict, not the comfortable version, but the real issue.
 Name your feelings, the people involved, the history, and what you actually know.

-Witness.
+Reflect.
 Stay with what you found.
 Do not rush to act.
-Examine your own biases, your goals, your assumptions and your values.
+Examine your own biases, goals, assumptions, and values.
 Sit with the discomfort long enough to understand it.
-Witnessing is not passive; it is rigorous and courageous.
+Resist the urge to react immediately, and remain open to complexity before deciding what comes next.

 Act.
 Move from a place of clarity, not reaction.
 With compassion toward yourself and courage toward others.
-On your terms, when you are ready, grounded in what you named and witnessed.
+On your terms, when you are ready, grounded in what you named and reflected on.

 Conflict is never one-sided.
 There are as many perspectives, if not more, involved as there are parties in the conflict.
 Each carries something.
 Each party in the conflict has responsibilities.
 Each can cause harm in the process of trying to address harm.